 Senate GOP releases bill to cut Medicaid, alter 'Obamacare'

-There are 1 comment on the KWWL-TV Waterloo story from 4 hrs ago, titled Senate GOP releases bill to cut Medicaid, alter 'Obamacare'.
-In it, KWWL-TV Waterloo reports that:
+There are 1 comment on the KFBB story from 13 hrs ago, titled Senate GOP releases bill to cut Medicaid, alter 'Obamacare'.
+In it, KFBB reports that:

-Democratic senators hold a hearing hosted by Democratic Policy and Communications Committee Chair Debbie Stabenow, D-Mich., left, with Sen. Ron Wyden, D-Ore., center, and Sen. Al Franken, D-Minn., about how they say the ... .

 |